griffithlab/civicpy/docs/exports.rst

 ``statistics.collections`` gives the size of every collection.
 Collections that can contain several object types also include counts by type.
-For ``variant``, ``count`` is the number of CIViC variants, while ``types`` counts their VRS representations as Alleles or copy-number objects.
+For ``variant``, ``count`` is the number of CIViC variants, while ``types`` counts their representations as Alleles, copy-number objects, or original variant identifiers when VRS is unavailable.

 The root collections are: